 Case managers or other representatives of employers are encouraged to attend.
 Close coordination with the employer is vital for the success of the program.
 Follow-up after the program is vital to avoid exacerbations of pain and potential negative behavioral consequences.

-Each patient referred to the Pain Management Center's Back to Work Program is evaluated by our treatment team.
+Each patient referred to the Center for Pain Medicine's Back to Work Program is evaluated by our treatment team.
 The treatment team consists of:

 The assessment determines: